Edkamb/Edkamb.github.io/_pages/about.md

 ### Workshop on Applications of Formal Methods and Digital Twins

 I am organizing the [Workshop on Applications of Formal Methods and Digital Twins](https://fm2023.isp.uni-luebeck.de/index.php/workshop-applications-of-formal-methods-and-digital-twins/), co-located with [FM'23](https://fm2023.isp.uni-luebeck.de/).
 The aim of the workshop is to find common ground between industrial needs for model-based engineering of Digital Twins, and Formal Methods.
-To this end, we welcome the contribution of short papers that will form the foundation for a journal article that illustrates the perspectives, challenges and first applications of Formal Methods in Digital Twins. **More information to follow soon!**
+To this end, we welcome the contribution of short papers that will form the foundation for a journal article that illustrates the perspectives, challenges and first applications of Formal Methods in Digital Twins.

 ### Tutorial on Semantically Reflected Digital Twins

-Together with Einar Broch Johnsen, Silvia Lizeth Tapia Tarifa and Rudolf Schlatte, I will give a tutorial at [ICTAC 2022](https://viam.science.tsu.ge/clas2022/ictac/school.html) about our work on the combination of Semantic Web technologies with programming languages to enable self-adaptive Digital Twins that react to changes in the asset model.
+Together with Einar Broch Johnsen, Silvia Lizeth Tapia Tarifa and Rudolf Schlatte, I gave a tutorial at [ICTAC 2022](https://viam.science.tsu.ge/clas2022/ictac/school.html) about our work on the combination of Semantic Web technologies with programming languages to enable self-adaptive Digital Twins that react to changes in the asset model.

 ### Recent and Recorded Presentations